Alejogb1/job-board/blog-data/whats-the-best-way-for-mobile-dapps-to-interact-with-smart-contracts.md

 id: "whats-the-best-way-for-mobile-dapps-to-interact-with-smart-contracts"
 ---

-Okay, let's dive into this.
-Mobile dapp interaction with smart contracts can feel a bit…*involved* sometimes, especially when you're trying to optimize for a smooth user experience.
+, let's dive into this.
+Mobile dapp interaction with smart contracts can feel a bit…_involved_ sometimes, especially when you're trying to optimize for a smooth user experience.
 I remember back in the early days of, say, 2018, when we were building a location-based nft game, the struggles were real.
 We initially relied heavily on web3.js injected through a browser extension, which, predictably, caused no end of headaches with mobile browsers.
 That’s when I realized the importance of thoughtfully architecting this interaction.
 So, let me break down what I’ve learned, focusing on practical approaches, and how they can improve your development experience.

 Fundamentally, a mobile dapp interacting with a smart contract requires establishing a communication bridge.
 Unlike web browsers where a handy extension can inject the provider, on mobile, things are more fragmented.
-The problem arises from how mobile browsers handle, or often *don’t* handle, injected javascript libraries like web3.js.
+The problem arises from how mobile browsers handle, or often _don’t_ handle, injected javascript libraries like web3.js.
 This leads to limited functionality, unreliable connectivity, and a generally poor user experience.

 The most direct solution – and this is what I’d recommend – involves using a mobile wallet as the intermediary.
 These wallets, such as Metamask mobile, Trust Wallet, or Coinbase Wallet, often bundle an integrated provider.
-The dapp needs to connect to *that* provider, rather than trying to rely on a browser-injected one.
+The dapp needs to connect to _that_ provider, rather than trying to rely on a browser-injected one.
 This approach means the dapp isn't directly interfacing with the ethereum node itself; it’s interacting through the wallet app's managed connection.

 The typical workflow looks like this: